mmondics/aiops-z/README.md

 #### Manually Executing Actions

-As we saw throughout the tour of the Turbonomic platform, we have some pending actions related to the Robot Shop sample application running on the IBM Z cluster.
+As you saw throughout the tour of the Turbonomic platform, you have some pending actions related to the Robot Shop sample application running on the IBM Z cluster.

 62. **Navigate to the home page and notice the pending actions.**

-    Because we're looking at the home page right now, this represents the pending actions for the global environment.
+    Because you're looking at the home page right now, this represents the pending actions for the global environment.
 That means that these actions could be targeting workloads in the cluster other than the Robot Shop application.
-Fortunately, we know that we have a Business Application configured that will scope our view down to just Robot Shop.
+Fortunately, you know that there is a Business Application configured that will scope the view down to just Robot Shop.

 63. **Click the Robot Shop Microservices Business Application.**

-    Now we'll only see the pending actions that we're interested in.
+    Now you'll only see the pending actions that you're interested in.

 64. **Click the Pending Actions just to the right of the supply chain chart.**